neurodata/MGC-paper/ReadMe.txt

-Please see RDC.pdf for explanation.
+Please see RDC.pdf for more explanation.

-TibsSimuDim is the Matlab code for HD1 and HD2 (the first two numerical section in RDC).
+TibsSimu2Dim is the Matlab code for the first numerical section in RDC.
-TibsSimuDim2 is the Matlab code for HD3 (the last numerical section in RDC).
+TibsSimu2Noise is the Matlab code for the second numerical section in RDC. canoncorr suppress the full-rank warning for the above two codes; but it is not really used to compare rankdCorr and dCorr.

-HD1 is y=f(x*A) with fixed decay A

-HD2 is y=f(x*A) with random decay A

-HD3 is y=f(x)*A with fixed decay A
+They are for the independence test of

+y=f(Ax)+eps,

+where f includes 10 types of functions, x is d*n, A is 1*d transformation, eps is 1*n white noise.

+The pdf and the figures include
+1) the 10 tests with respect to dimension from d=1:1000 without noise (a noisy version looks similar),
+2) the 10 test with respect to Gaussian noise at d=500,

+for comparison, the figures further include
+3) the 10 test with respect to Gaussian noise at d=1 (which is similar to the Tibs comments)
+4) the 10 test with respect to Gaussian noise at d=300, which are not included in the pdf write-up yet.